 What makes energy bites such a great snack?

 If you love recipes with easy clean up, energy bites are the way to go.
-No need to get our your mixture.
-Everything comes together in the food processor bowl and then just put it in the dishwasher to clean one pan.
+There is no need to get out your mixture.
+Everything comes together in the food processor bowl.

-Energy bites give me the taste and fun of a cookie, but in a less sugary way without all the fuss of making cookie batter.
+Energy bites give you the taste and fun of a cookie, but in a less sugary way, without all the fuss of making cookie batter.

 Depending on the ingredients, you can also get a lot of protein from an energy bite that you won’t get in a normal cookie recipe.